owen2345/kubernetes_helper/lib/templates/README.md

 - Install helper for the next commands
   `gem install kubernetes_helper`

 - Verify or update k8s settings in .kubernetes/settings.rb
+  Note: Please do not include sensitive values in this file, ENV values are recommended instead.

 - Register shared cloudsql proxy configuration (only if not exists)
     ```bash